mz-ml/Python_Retail/README.md

 #### Project Statement

-- Explored patterns of co-occurrence and determined strength of associations between products by identifying frequent item sets using Apriori Algorithm
-- Gained insights from network diagrams and heatmaps of the association rules
+In this project, I explored patterns of co-occurrence and determined the strength of association between products by identifying frequent item sets using the Apriori Algorithm.
+I also plotted network diagrams and heatmaps to illustrate the association rules.

 #### Outline